xia-lab/Seq2Fun/README.md

   -X, --prefix                      (not recommended) prefix name for output files, eg: sample01

       --outputMappedCleanReads,          enable output mapped clean reads into fastq.gz files, by default is false, using --outputMappedCleanReads to enable it
-      --outputReadsKOMap            enable output mapped clean reads-KO map into .gz files, by default is false, using --outputReadsKOMap to enable it
+      --outputReadsAnnoMap            enable output mapped clean reads-annotation map into .gz files, by default is false, using --outputReadsAnnoMap to enable it

   // Homology search;

-   -D, --genemap                    gene/protein KO species map
+   -D, --genemap                    gene/protein species map

        --profiling                  by default it is off.
-If this option is specified, 4 levels of output files will be generated, ko abundance table, hit pathway table, hit species table and ko reads mapping tableby default it is off.
-If this option is specified, 4 levels of output files will be generated, ko abundance table, hit pathway table, hit species table and ko reads mapping table
+If this option is specified, several output files will be generated, s2f_id/ortholog abundance table.

   // translated search